jamesshore/quixote/CONTRIBUTING.md

 # Quixote Contribution Guidelines

 Pull requests are welcome!
-Here are some specific contributions we're looking for:
+Here are specific contributions we're looking for:

+* **Support more CSS properties.** Quixote can test any CSS property using the [`QElement.getRawStyle()`](docs/QElement.md#elementgetrawstyle) method, but [`QElement` properties](docs/QElement.md#properties) are more sophisticated.
+They work consistently across browsers, allows relative comparisons, and provide better failure messages.
+Eventually, we'd like to represent every CSS property.
+To add new properties, see the [Architecture](#architecture) section below.
+Please open an issue before doing too much work so we can discuss the API design.

+* **Start the website.** I've set up [quixote-css.com](http://www.quixote-css.com) for documentation, but so far, it's just a placeholder.
+The source code is in [docs](docs).

+* **Create a logo.** I'm imagining Don Quixote jousting with a CSS windmill, but feel free to let your imagination run wild.

 * **Let us know how Quixote works for you.** Download the code, try it out, and [let me know](https://twitter.com/jamesshore) how it worked for you.
 [Create an issue](https://github.com/jamesshore/quixote/issues) if anything didn't work smoothly or if you had trouble understanding something.

-* **Add descriptors for more CSS properties.** Quixote can test any CSS element using the [`QElement.getRawStyle()`](https://github.com/jamesshore/quixote/blob/master/docs/QElement.md#elementgetrawstyle) method, but the [`QElement.assert()`](https://github.com/jamesshore/quixote/blob/master/docs/QElement.md#elementassert) method is more sophisticated.
-(It works consistently across browsers, allows relative comparisons, and provides better failure messages.) `QElement.assert()` uses [descriptors](https://github.com/jamesshore/quixote/blob/master/docs/descriptors.md) and we'd eventually like to have descriptors for every CSS property.
-To contribute new descriptors, see the [Architecture](#architecture) section below.
-Please open an issue before doing too much work so we can discuss the API design.

-* **Create a logo.** I'm imagining Don Quixote jousting with a CSS windmill, but feel free to let your imagination run wild.

-* **Start the website.** I've set up [quixote-css.com](http://www.quixote-css.com) for documentation, but so far, everything's just in markdown files.
-The website source code is in [docs](docs).
-The [Object Playground site](http://www.objectplayground.com) and [stylesheet](https://github.com/jamesshore/object_playground/blob/master/src/site.css) are a good starting point.

 * **Tell your friends and colleagues.** Even if you can't contribute anything, spreading the word is a big help.
 Let people know about Quixote and why you like it.